kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_list_approvals.md

 ## Synopsis

 List approvals in a flow.
-The results are paginated and ordered from latests to oldest.
+The results are paginated and ordered from latest to oldest.
 By default, the page limit is 15 approvals per page.